 - Having a pet is great for the house but probably not so much for your rug!
 So you should be extra cautious.
 Vacuum carpet more frequently to capture pet hair and dander from your pet’s fur.

-- Pet urine, if left un-treated, can cause severe damage in the form of rot and discolouration.
+- Pet urine, if left untreated, can cause severe damage in the form of rot and discoloration.
 So try and clean up messes promptly.

-- Take help of professionally clean up every 12 to 18 months.
+- Take the help of professionally clean up every 12 to 18 months.
 More frequently if necessary.

 Reasons to buy apartment rugs